Saudades da Terra

-Saudades da Terra is a manuscript that was published by father Gaspar Frutuoso.
-It forms a reference work on the knowledge of Macaronesia in the late 16th century.
+Saudades da Terra is a manuscript, was published by father Gaspar Frutuoso, which forms a reference work on Macaronesia in the late 16th century.

-The manuscript was written between 1586 and 1590, divided into two volumes, based on the author's observations which makes a detailed description of the archipelagos of the Azores, Madeira and the Canary Islands.
-It also has multiple references on Cape Verde and other Atlantic regions.
+The manuscript was written between 1586 and 1590, divided into two volumes, based on the author's observations, providing a detailed description of the archipelagos of the Azores, Madeira and the Canary Islands.
+It also has material on Cape Verde and other Atlantic regions.

-It finishes a most important repository on information about geography, history, life usage of clothes, genealogy, toponym, fauna and flora of the mid-Atlantic archipelago before the 17th century, in which closes by the author with a personality of a Renaissance typical humanist: encyclopedic, literary, artistic and music, observed natural phenomenon, pre-occupied with alchemic experimentations and speculating inside the dominions of geology, biology, mineralogy and petrography.
+It represents the most important repository of information on the geography, history, clothing, genealogy, toponym, and fauna and flora of the mid-Atlantic archipelago, before the 17th century.
+The author writes from the perspective of a typical Renaissance humanist: including encyclopaedic coverage of literary, artistic and musical fields, observed natural phenomena, alchemic experimentations and speculations concerning geology, biology, mineralogy and petrography.

+Structure

-The book contains each of the island chain, the three features one or more islands of the Azores, one was a poem, including:
+The manuscript covers each of the islands in the chain, three volumes featuring one or more islands of the Azores, and one volume is a poem: